 Obesity is described as having too much fat in your body.
 An overweight toddler weighs higher than the average weight for toddlers of the same age group.
 A healthy weight trajectory for a toddler is where the child’s height and weight increase proportionally.
 Excess body fat develops when toddlers deviate from their ideal weight trajectory, which can be hazardous to their health (1).

-This post will tell you all you need to know about managing your toddler’s obesity and keeping them healthy.
+This post discusses everything you need to know about controlling your toddler’s obesity and maintaining their health.

 What Is Toddler Obesity?

 Obesity is excess body fat often due to the toddler consuming more calories than they can burn.
 The presence of excess body fat due to obesity is a concern since it can increase the risk of developing serious health issues in the future.

 There can be many reasons why a toddler could become overweight or obese, including medical and genetic conditions that cause the accumulation of excess body fat (2).
 However, in most cases, it is due to surplus ingestion of calories through calorie-dense food and a sedentary lifestyle.

 If you think that your toddler is overweight or obese due to a medical condition, consult a pediatrician.